Québec's Christmas markets at their finest

 This holiday season, steer clear of last-minute mall madness and do your gift shopping at the much more enjoyable Canadian Museum of Civilization

-During the December 8 and 15 weekends, the Marché de Noël éclaté will light up the town of Sutton
+During the November 30 and December 8 weekends, the Marché de Noël éclaté will light up the town of Sutton

 .
 Tepees, prospector tents and log cabins are mounted specially for the event to showcase a variety of handcrafted gifts and edible goodies.
 Visitors can also go on a sleigh ride and discover the picturesque village and its many hidden gems!